mcgooz/Royalties-Dashboard/README.md

 # Royalties Dashboard

-A Streamlit app to analyze and visualize track royalties for Symphonic Distribution artists/clients.
+A Streamlit app to visualise and analyse track royalties for Symphonic Distribution artists/clients.

 ## Features